wchang28/pytest-example/README.md

 To create python virtual environment: python3 -m venv env

-See cmds.txt form more detail
+See cmds.txt for more details